Top 10 Places to Camp In and Around Sac

 You'll Never Want to Leaf!

-Located just a ¼ mile from Fallen Leaf Lake and near to South Lake Tahoe, Fallen Leaf Campground is a must visit for all.
-Campsite sit around a mature forest full of pine, fir, cedar, and aspen trees providing perfectly shaded campsites peppered throughout the area.
+Located just ¼ miles from Fallen Leaf Lake and near South Lake Tahoe, Fallen Leaf Campground is a must-visit for all.
+The campgrounds sit around a mature forest full of pine, fir, cedar, and aspen trees, providing perfectly shaded campsites throughout the area.

-There are a total of 205 campsites that can be reserved, among which there are 6 yurts with electric lights and heaters for those seeking more of glamping experience.
-All campsites will accommodate tents, RVs, and trailers though some roads are narrow so be mindful of the areas you plan on reserving.
+There are 205 campsites that can be reserved, including 6 yurts with electric lights and heaters for those seeking a more glamping experience.
+All campsites will accommodate tents, RVs, and trailers, though some roads are narrow, so be mindful of the areas you plan on reserving.

-While you're in the area there are tons of fun activities from tons of water sports activities, hikes up and around local mountainous waterfalls, and even a scenic gondola ride through Heavenly Valley.
+While you're in the area, there are tons of fun activities, from water sports activities to hikes up and around local mountainous waterfalls to even a scenic gondola ride through Heavenly Valley.
 Book a site today!

 5. Cal Expo RV Park